what is heroin?

 - Drifting between conscious and semi-conscious

-Heroin works by entering the brain and binding to the opioid receptors, particularly the ones associated with pain and pleasure and controlling heart rate, sleeping, and breathing.
+Heroin works by entering the brain and binding to the opioid receptors associated with pain, pleasure, controlling heart rate, sleeping, and breathing.

 Long-term users of the drug may experience: